Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: A New Algorithm to Compute

-We first describe an alternative method to determine the identity component of the Sato-Tate group that was communicated to us by Sawin \cite{SawinEmail} after attending our talk at the Arizona Winter School.
-We then show that the algorithm coincides with our result for the curve $y^2=x^{10}+c$.
-Next we utilize this method to show that the identity component of the Sato-Tate group of $y^2=x^9 +c$ is $U(1) \times U(1) \times U(1)$, which confirms an unpublished result of Zywina \cite{Zywina}.
+where $c\in\mathbb Q^*$ is a constant.
+Note that the Jacobians of the curves in all three families are CM abelian varieties (see, for example, \cite{Muller2017} or \cite{Wolfart2001}).
+We show that the algorithm coincides with our result for the curve $y^2=x^{10}+c$.
+We then use this method to prove that the identity component of the Sato-Tate group of $y^2=x^9 +c$ is $\U(1) \times \U(1) \times \U(1)$, which confirms an unpublished result of Zywina \cite{Zywina}.
+We then compute $\ST^{0}(C_1),\ST^0(C_2),$ and $\ST^0(C_3)$ for genus 2 through 10 which give evidence for several conjectures which we formulate.